splunk/public-o11y-docs/alerts-detectors-notifications/autodetect/splunk-operational-apm.rst

 .. _splunk-operational-apm:

-What to do when you receive a Splunk operational APM AutoDetect alert
+Investigate an Splunk operational APM AutoDetect alert
 ****************************************************************************

 There are three Splunk operational APM AutoDetect detectors that let you know when you reach certain limits within Splunk APM.